MrGreyMatter/frontend-javascript-exercises/02-reading-mocha-tests/00-a-tested-function/README.md

-This exercise will give you a chance to create and test a function.
+bThis exercise will give you a chance to create and test a function.

 We'll be working with a function that returns a valid HTML link tag, given the link's text and address.